Trade Ideas Review

-The ability to scan based on qualitative criteria (i.e. patterns) is an exciting feature for traders.
+The ability to scan based on qualitative criteria (i.e. chart patterns) is an exciting feature for Trade Ideas subscribers.

 Real-Time Stock Races

-Real-time stock races are another one of the newer features in Trade Ideas.
+Real-time stock races are another recent feature added to Trade Ideas.
 This is definitely one of the most unique features we have ever seen in a scanning platform.

 A stock race can be set up from any top list window.
 Here’s how it works.